yazinsai/woocommerce/readme.txt

 == Installation ==

-1. Install the [Payfort plugin](https://wordpress.org/plugins/payfort) from your Wordpress Dashoard, under Plugins &rarr; Add New section.
+1. Install the [Payfort plugin](https://wordpress.org/plugins/payfort) from your Wordpress Dashboard, under Plugins &rarr; Add New section.
 2. Activate the plugin
 3. Configure the options in the WooCommerce &rarr; Settings &rarr; Checkout screen.
 This includes the API keys you got from your [Payfort Dashboard](https://dashboard.start.payfort.com/)